Zaldric/rindus_crud/README.md

 3) Run the server ``` docker-compose up -d  ```
 4) In your browser go to http://localhost:8000/

-### Note : Make Sure to install Docker, Python and PostgreSQL!
+### Note : Make sure you have installed Docker, Python and PostgreSQL in your system!